redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/network-infra/4.2-applying-config-to-controller/README.md

   name: configure-network-automation-configmap
 data:
   controller-configuration.yaml: |
+    # Ensure you replace these with the correct information!
     controller_hostname: REPLACE_WITH_CONTROLLER_URL_FROM_STUDENT_PAGE
     controller_username: REPLACE_WITH_CONTROLLER_USERNAME
     controller_password: REPLACE_WITH_CONTROLLER_PASSWORD
     controller_validate_certs: 'false'

+    # Remember to modify for your team if you're not Team 1!
     controller_hosts:
       - name: cisco-8000v
         inventory: team1 Network Infrastructure
         variables:
           ansible_host: cisco-8000v-ssh.team1.svc.cluster.local

+    # Remember to modify for your team if you're not Team 1!
     controller_groups:
       - name: cisco_ios
         inventory: team1 Network Infrastructure
         hosts:
           - cisco-8000v

+    # Remember to modify for your team if you're not Team 1!
     controller_credentials:
       - name: Network Appliance Credentials
         organization: Team 1